LukeHeuser/notes/Java/java_basics.md

 ## Class is a template

 The class is a template for creating objects!
-A class be described as:
+A class can be described as:

 * A custome data type
 * A special codeblock that contains methods

 A class is like an emplty form, it describes information/ place holders for data that will be filled in when the form is given to an `object`.

+Instantiating a class creates an object/ instance

 The `Class` is the template for the data to be **collected**.
 This data that is collected each time is determined by the class.